open-switch/opx-cps/README.md

 - Database-like API (Get, Commit[add,delete,create,modify])
 - Publish/subscribe semantics supported

-Lookup and binary to text translation and object introspection is available.
+> **NOTE**: Lookup and binary to text translation and object introspection is available.

 Applications define objects through (optionally YANG-based) object models.
 These object models are converted into binary (C accessible) object keys, and object attributes that can be used in conjunction with the C-based CPS APIs.
 There are adaptions on top of CPS that allows these objects and APIs to be converted to different languages (example Python).